Holedozer1229/Excalibur-EXS/IMPLEMENTATION_NOTES.md

-# Excalibur-ESX Implementation Notes
+# Excalibur-EXS Implementation Notes

 ## Overview

-This implementation provides a complete, production-ready structure for the Excalibur-ESX blockchain protocol with quantum-hardened cryptography, Taproot support, and exchange integration capabilities.
+This implementation provides a complete, production-ready structure for the Excalibur-EXS blockchain protocol with quantum-hardened cryptography, Taproot support, and exchange integration capabilities.

 ## What Was Implemented